-Flying private charter, even the entry level twin turboprop aircraft, are more than just double a first-class ticket on a commercial jet.
-Flights can cost anywhere from several thousand for intrastate travel to ten of thousands for interstate travel and beyond.
+Flying private charter jets, even the small LearJets, are more than just double a first-class ticket on a commercial jet.
+Flights can cost anywhere from several thousand for intrastate travel to tens of thousands for interstate travel and beyond.

 Generally, the cost is determined by the number of hours for the flight.
 A twin turboprop can be anywhere from $1,700 to $2,500 an hour to significantly more for a large jet.
 A round-trip flight in a private jet can cost as little at $6,000.
 The typical charter costs for a light jet are $3,000 per hour with a two-hour per day minimum.
 This would allow a passenger to fly from New York to Washington, D.C., and back in the same day for about $6,000.
 A round-trip flight between New York City and Naples, Fla., would likely cost around $30,000.
 However, being that you are not charged per person, but per hour, you have the option of filling the seven seats typically found in a light jet, bringing your cost to $4,300 per person.
 These prices are still a bit higher than first-class airline tickets, but the benefits and time saved often make flying private worthwhile to business executives who need to make two or three meetings in a day, for example.

-[EXPERT TIP – if traveling intrastate, always opt for the luxury twin turboprop.
-They are much cheaper than a jet and will get you there just as fast.]
+[EXPERT TIP – if traveling intrastate, always opt for our LearJets.
+They are much cheaper than a midsize jet and will get you there just as fast.]